imfrancisd/PowerShell-Assert-Library/README.md

 Use PowerShell's Get-Help cmdlet to see the documentation for each function.

+The functions were tested on PowerShell versions 2 and 4.

 #### What do I need?
 You need PowerShell version 2 or higher.

 Include 1 of the following in your scripts or module if you want to use these functions in your automated tests:
 * "Release\Script\AssertLibrary.ps1" script file
-* "Release\Script\AssertLibrary_en-US.ps1" script file
 * "Release\Module\AssertLibrary\" module directory.

-The functions were tested on PowerShell versions 2 and 4.
+##### NOTE:
+The "Release\Script\" directory has multiple script files.

+The only difference between these script files is the language used to write the documentation.
+For example, "AssertLibrary_en-US.ps1" contains documentation written for people who speak English in the US.

+You only need 1 of these files.

 #### What kinds of things can I do with these functions?
 There are three kinds of functions in this library: